 Start with a rough draft with your brand planning elements

-- Brand purpose: The purpose has to answer the question, “Why does your brand exist?”
+The purpose has to answer the question, “Why does your brand exist?”
 It’s the underlying personal motivation for why you do what you do.
-The purpose is a powerful way to connect with employees and consumers, giving your brand a soul.
+Furthermore, the purpose is a powerful way to connect with employees and consumers, giving your brand a soul.

-- Values: The values you choose should answer, “What do you stand for?”
-Your values should guide you and shape the organization’s standards, beliefs, behaviors, expectations, and motivations.
+The values you choose should answer, “What do you stand for?”
+Your values should guide you and shape the organization’s standards.
+They should connect your beliefs, behaviors, expectations, and motivations.
 A brand must consistently deliver each value.

-- Goals: Your goals in the brand strategy roadmap should answer, “What will you achieve?”
+Your goals in the brand strategy roadmap should answer, “What will you achieve?”
 The specific measures can include consumer behavioral changes, metrics of crucial programs, in-market performance targets, financial results, or milestones on the pathway to the vision.
-You can use these goals to set up a brand dashboard or scoreboard.
+These goals to set up a brand dashboard or scoreboard.

-- Strategies: Your strategy decisions must answer, “How can we get there?”
+Your strategy decisions must answer, “How can we get there?”
 Your choices depend on market opportunities you see with consumers, competitors, or situations.
-Strategies must provide clear marching orders that define the strategic program you are investing in, the focused opportunity, the desired market impact and the payback in a performance result that benefits the branded business.
+Strategies must provide clear marching orders.
+They define the strategic program you are investing in, the focused opportunity, the desired market impact and the payback in a performance result that benefits the branded business.

-- Tactics: The tactics answer, “What do we need to do?”
+The tactics answer, “What do we need to do?”
 Framed entirely by strategy, tactics turn into action plans with clear marching orders to your teams.
-Decide on which activities to invest in to stay on track with your vision while delivering the highest ROI (return on investment) and the highest ROE (return on effort) for your branded business.
+Decide on which activities to invest in to stay on track with your vision.
+They must deliver the highest ROI (return on investment) and the highest ROE (return on effort).